sailnathona/griogair-blog/README.md

 # griogair-blog
-Quick whip up of a blog using Django, HTML templates, CSS.
+Quick whip up of a blog using Django, HTML templates, and CSS.
+Run on remote server pythonanywhere.